@GwtCompatible(serializable=true, emulated=true) public class LinkedListMultimap<K,V> extends Object implements ListMultimap<K,V>, Serializable

 key-value mapping is not removed from the multimap, Map.Entry.getValue()

-returns the value from the multimap, which may change over time, and Map.Entry.setValue(V)
+returns the value from the multimap, which may change over time, and Map.Entry.setValue(V) modifies that value.
+Removing the mapping from the

-call won't update the multimap but will lead
+subsequent setValue() call won't update the multimap but will lead

-to a revised value being returned by getValue()
+to a revised value being returned by getValue().

 public boolean containsEntry(@Nullable Object key, @Nullable Object value)

-- value to search for in multimappublic boolean remove(@Nullable Object key, @Nullable Object value)
+Multimaptrue if the multimap contains the specified key-value pair.containsEntry in interface Multimap<K,V>key - key to search for in multimapvalue - value to search for in multimappublic boolean remove(@Nullable Object key, @Nullable Object value)

-public boolean putAll(@Nullable K key, Iterable<? extends V> values)
+Multimappublic boolean putAll(@Nullable K key, Iterable<? extends V> values)

-This is equivalent to
+MultimapThis is equivalent to

 for (V value : values) {